Carobert85/sqlstyle.guide/sqlstyle.guide.md

   large chunks of code.

-Keeping all the keywords aligned to the righthand side and the values left aligned creates a uniform gap down the middle of query.
-It makes it much easier to scan the query definition over quickly too.
+Keeping all the keywords aligned to the righthand side and the values left aligned creates a uniform gap down the middle of the query.
+It also makes it much easier to to quickly scan over the query definition.

 ```sql
 INSERT INTO albums (title, release_date, recording_date)